jadamsowers/trailhead/backend/QUICKSTART.md

 psql -U postgres

 # Create database and user
-CREATE DATABASE scout_trip_manager;
+CREATE DATABASE scouting_outing_manager;
 CREATE USER scouttrips WITH PASSWORD 'your_password';
-GRANT ALL PRIVILEGES ON DATABASE scout_trip_manager TO scouttrips;
+GRANT ALL PRIVILEGES ON DATABASE scouting_outing_manager TO scouttrips;
 \q
 ```